singh-hemant/shape_shooter/README.md

 # shape_shooter game
-A Simple shape shooter game with pygame and python
+A Simple shape shooter game with pygame and python.
+I have also added the particle style effect